katharina-lang/rlhf/README.md

 ![obs-action-output](/readme_images/obs_action/pairs_output.png)

 The same process applies to the predicted and environment rewards, with slight modifications.
 This ensures that each index now aligns across all arrays.
-The corresponding examples for the environment and predicted reward are provided in the section [Data collection examples](#data-collection-examples).
+The corresponding examples for the environment and predicted reward are provided in the [Data collection examples](#data-collection-examples) section.

 ### Data Labeling

+After the data collection is completed, the collected data has to be labeled for feedback purposes.
-Every iteration, a Labeling instance is created, and it's function `get_labeled_data` is called.
-This returns the labeled data in a format similar to the one in the paper "Deep reinforcement learning from human preferences".
+In every iteration, a labeling instance is created and its function `get_labeled_data` is called.
+This returns the labeled data in a format similar to the one described in the paper "Deep reinforcement learning from human preferences" by Christiano et al. (https://arxiv.org/pdf/1706.03741).
-An array of triplets is returned here.
-One triplet looks like the following: (trajectory1, trajectory2, (label1, label2)).
-A trajectory consists of n observation action pairs (n=segment_size).
-Through `get_labeled_data()` random segments get selected and a segment is a tuple of the trajectory and the env_reward.
-The environment reward is the sum over all env_rewards for the corresponding observation action pairs.
+By calling `get_labeled_data()`, random segments are selected.
+A segment is a tuple of the trajectory and the the sum over all environment rewards for the corresponding observation-action pairs (env_reward).
-After segment selection, the wanted number of labeled pairs is created.
+We extract the amount of segments from the randomly selected segments that we want our human or synthetic feedback supplier to label during the labling process.
 Per default, an uncertainty-based method is used, but it is also possible to randomly select these pairs.
 For the uncertainty-based approach, every reward model (there is an ensemble if wanted, more about this in [Reward Model Training](#reward-model-training)) predicts the reward for the trajectories.
 The sum is taken and the preference per model is saved.
 From these preferences, the variance is computed and saved.
 The labeled pairs with the highest variance are returned and we exit the labeling process and continue in `main.py`.
+The return value is an array of triplets which each looks like the following: (trajectory1, trajectory2, (label1, label2)).
+A trajectory consists of n observation-action pairs (n = segment_size).

 ### Reward Model Training